Our Safeguarding Team

 Information for Visitors

 We hope that your visit will be enjoyable, informative and safe.
 Please help us by reading and complying with the guidance below.
 If you have any questions, please do not hesitate to ask a member of staff to assist.
+Click here for our guidance leaflet on Visiting or Working on a School Site.

 All visitors and contractors must sign in at Reception and be issued with a badge which must be worn prominently so that staff and students can see you are a visitor.
 Depending on the circumstances you may also be asked to show identification and your DBS certificate.